Installation including mixed media on canvas, film, sound and performance, 2021

 Narrator's Voice: Nkuli Hepburn Zikalala

-The archival film referenced in part 2, is the German silent film Pandora's Box (1929) directed by Austrian filmmaker Georg Wilhelm Pabst, that starred the actress Louise Brooks.
+The archival film referenced in Part 2 is the silent film Pandora’s Box (1929), directed by G. W. Pabst and starring Louise Brooks

 Transmute, 2021